 Arriving into NSW

-All travellers arriving from New Zealand are required to complete an Australian Traveller Declaration form (ADT) providing contact details and place of accommodation.
+All travellers arriving from New Zealand are required to complete an Australian Traveller Declaration form (ADT) providing their name and contact details.

 - They and people on their flight have only been in Australia or New Zealand in the 14 days prior to arrival